physimals/quantiphyse/doc/imago_tutorial.rst

 This dataset used pCASL labelling, with a duration of 1.8 seconds, and 5 post-labeling delays of 0.4, 0.8, 1.2, 1.6 and 2.0 seconds.
-The label-control ASL series contains 60 volumes, with each PLD repeated 6 times, thus there are 12 volumes (label and control parired) each PLD.
+The label-control ASL series contains 60 volumes, with each PLD repeated 6 times, thus there are 12 volumes (label and control paired) each PLD.
 The data is in the order that it was acquired, which will be important for setting up the analysis.

 A perfusion weighted image